 But for Gregg Alexander, it was probably the most memorable moment of his career.
 Gregg — one of the songwriters from the terrific movie “Begin Again”– is best known as the leader of a group called The New Radicals.
 The group had a short run from 1997-99, and two hits– “You Get What You Give” and “Someday We’ll Know.”
 They come from the album “Maybe You’ve Been Brainwashed Too.”
-Co-written with Danielle Brisebois, these songs are two of the best ever written.
+Co-written with Rick Nowells, this song– and “Someday” written with Danielle Brisebois–are just top of the pops.
 At least, I’ve always felt that way.

-Turns out Joni Mitchell does too.
+Turns out Joni Mitchell feels that way, too.
 The legendary songwriter once told a magazine that she loved “You Get What You Give.”
 So, having been told this by Alexander on Saturday night at the party, I introduced him to her.